ekingit/deep_learning_pytorch/README.md

 ## 2.2 Brain Tumor Classification

-This project focuses on classifying brain tumor types using the [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset).
+This project focuses on classifying brain tumor types using the Brain Tumor MRI Dataset.
 Two state-of-the-art architectures, Vision Transformers (ViT) and ResNet, are compared to evaluate their performance.

-- **Dataset:** Brain Tumor MRI Dataset
+**Dataset:** The [Brain Tumor MRI dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) consists of 7,023 images, each labeled into one of four categories: 'glioma,' 'meningioma,' 'pituitary,' or 'no tumor.'

-- **Models:**
+**Models:**
 - **Vision Transformer (ViT):** Achieves 96.72% accuracy on the test set.
 - **ResNet50:** Achieves 95.7% accuracy on the test set.

-- **Pretraining and Training:** Both models use ImageNet pretrained weights and are fine-tuned on the dataset.
+**Pretraining and Training:** Both models use ImageNet pretrained weights and are fine-tuned on the dataset.

 # 3. Time Series - Forecasting